top of page

 Be warned, this story is about monsters, and as such contains reference to violence and gore, including minors.

 “I want to put the star on!”
-Marcus’ voice somehow managed to find the rare space between whiny and excited.
+Marcus somehow managed to find the rare space between whiny and excited.

-“It’s up to Oscar,” Dmitri repeated patiently.
-He patted the box on his lap protectively.
+“It’s up to Oscar,” Dmitri repeated patiently, patting the box on his lap protectively.
 “This is Oscars house now; he gets to decide.”

-Marcus bounced in his feet, russet eyes seeking Oscars where he curled beside Dmitri, faux fur blanket over his legs despite the houses warmth.
+Marcus bounced on his heels, his russet eyes moving to Oscar where he curled beside Dmitri, faux fur blanket over his legs despite the heat from the fireplace.

-Oscar grinned.
-“Wait until Zara gets here; she shouldn’t be long.”
+Oscar grinned ruefully.
+“Just wait until Zara gets here, she shouldn’t be long.”

 “It’s Christmas Eve!
-The star should have been on like twenty-three days ago,” Marcus grumbled.
-“I don’t see why you’re waiting for Zara like she’s daddy, because she’s not.”
+The star should have been on like twenty-three days ago.”
+Marcus gave him a mutinous stare.
+“I don’t see why you’re waiting for Zara like she’s daddy, because she’s not the daddy here.”

 Dmitri’s thick brow knit in consternation.
 “Am…I daddy?”

-“We all know I’m daddy.”
-Marcus snapped back, eyes narrowing briefly before resuming their. visual assault on the bare treetop.
+“We all know I’m daddy,” Marcus snapped back, his eyes narrowing briefly before resuming their. visual assault on the bare treetop.

-The Christmas tree was voluptuous, a healthy rich emerald that would soon fade as its needles continued to fall.
-Oscar loved the way the fallen needles stuck to his bare feet and had barely worn socks since the tree arrived.
-Picking the green spruces from his soles, and the woody scent of the tree brought memories of his childhood that he didn’t know he had forgotten.
-Simple baubles of brass, and cream were interspersed with fine red ribbons and static warm fairy lights.
-It stood proudly by the window; the comfortable chair that usually sat there was pulled to one side.
+The Christmas tree was voluptuous, a healthy rich emerald that would soon fade.
+Oscar loved the way its fallen needles stuck to his bare feet and had barely worn socks since the tree arrived.
+Picking the green spruces from his soles, and the woody scent of the tree brought memories of his childhood he didn’t know had slipped into the dark.
+Unlike the rainbow explosion of the tree from his childhood, the one Dmitri had bough had baubles of brass, and cream, and interspersed them with fine red ribbons and static warm fairy lights.
+It stood proudly by the window.

 Oscar had made Dmitri promise not to buy him any presents.
-He had a suspicion that his stashed funds that he had amassed over however many years he had actually been alive—a number he still hadn’t disclosed—would only result in an embarrassing gift exchange.
+He had a suspicion that Dmitri's stashed funds amassed over however-many-years he had actually been alive—a number he still hadn’t disclosed—would only result in an embarrassing gift exchange.
 He had however let Dmitri buy gifts for his friends on their behalf.
-These had been kept their contents a secret even from Oscar, and they sat in two neatly wrapped ruby packages with black satin bows.
-Most of the other neatly wrapped presents under the tree in glittering foil paper were from Zara.
-Two small packages that looked like they wrapping paper had been screwed up and mashed around them then duct taped together were Marcus’ offerings.
+Dmitri had kept what was in the two neatly wrapped presents—ruby red paper with black satin bows—a secret even from Oscar.
+The other neatly wrapped presents under the tree in glittering foil paper were from Zara, and the two small packages that looked like they wrapping paper had been screwed up and mashed around them then duct taped together were Marcus’ offerings.
 The clumsy wrapping didn’t stop Marcus from carefully leaning down and broodily brushing the stray pine needles that had gathered on his parcels.
 Oscar was nervous to open them.
 The last gift Marcus had given him a couple of weeks ago had been a battered old copy of ‘What to Expect When You’re Expecting’.

 The small faux stove flickered merrily, and Oscar snuggled closer to Dmitri.
 It wasn’t cold at all but being cosy wasn’t something he had been particularly accustomed to until this last few weeks.
 He hadn’t really ever had a boyfriend that really stuck around long enough to get cosy.

 “Why don’t you eat something?”
-Dmitri suggested in an attempt to distract Marcus, who was now prodding one of the gifts from Dmitri curiously.
+Dmitri suggested, an attempt to distract Marcus who was now prodding one of the gifts from Dmitri curiously.
 Oscar knew that there was a large enough array of snacklets and morsels spread across the kitchen counter and dining room table that even Marcus’ couldn’t make a dent in it.

 “Nah.”
 Marcus scowled, slumping back on the opposite couch and wriggling his legs impatiently.
 “It’s not Christmas ‘til the trees done.”